List of Iron Fist characters: Wendell Rand

 Wendell Rand (portrayed by David Furr) is Danny's father and co-founder of Rand Enterprises.

 Megan

 Megan (portrayed by Barrett Doss) is a secretary to Danny Rand and the Meachums at Rand Enterprises.

 Kyle

 Kyle (portrayed by Alex Wyse) is Harold Meachum's personal assistant.

 Kevin Singleton

 Kevin Singleton (portrayed by Ramon Fernandez) is Harold Meachum's loyal bodyguard.

 Lawrence Wilkins

 Lawrence Wilkins (portrayed by Clifton Davis) is a member of the Rand Enterprises board of directors.

 Donald Hooper

 Donald Hooper (portrayed by John Sanders) is a member of the Rand Enterprises board of directors.

 Maria Rodriguez

 Maria Rodriguez (portrayed by Elise Santora) is a member of the Rand Enterprises board of directors.

 Introduced in season two

 Bethany

 Bethany (portrayed by Natalie Smith) is the sponsor of Ward Meachum's NA group and is in a sexual relationship with him.

 BB

-BB (portrayed by Giullian Yao Gioiello) is a member of Ryhno's gang who becomes sympathizes with Colleen.
+BB (portrayed by Giullian Yao Gioiello) is a member of Ryhno's gang who sympathizes with Colleen.